apache/pulsar/site2/docs/admin-api-schemas.md

 ```

 </TabItem>
 </Tabs>
 ````

 #### Set namespace-level schema compatibility strategy

-You can set schema compatibility check strategy at namespace level using one of the following methods.
+To set schema compatibility check strategy at the namespace level, you can use one of the following methods.

 ````mdx-code-block
 <Tabs groupId="api-choice"